 Are there any student organizations geared toward out-of-state students?

-Three years ago, a group of current students launched the Out-of-State Alliance (OOSA).
+Five years ago, a group of current students launched the Out-of-State Alliance (OOSA).
 This organization has been instrumental in welcoming new out-of-state students to the campus community.
 Their members participate in recruitment events, organize car pools, and plan activities on the quieter holiday weekends (when many NJ students return home).
 OOSA was instrumental in securing four-year guaranteed housing for out-of-state students (see above), as well as securing discounted NJ Transit rail passes for TCNJ students.
 You can learn more about OOSA by e-mailing them at oosa@TCNJ.edu.

 How can I visit the campus?